 - How are they different?

 - What surprised you when reading them?

 - Write an “Artist Statement” explaining your poem and its message.
 How do the found texts in your poem support your message?
 Why is this message important to you?
-You can publish their poems, in printed format or on the web, as a way of sharing them with a wider audience, or by organizing a poetry reading for other classes in the school; parents can be invited to attend.
+You can publish the poems in printed format or on the web as a way of sharing them with a wider audience, or by organizing a poetry reading for other classes in the school and parents can be invited to attend.
 Make sure to conduct a question and answer session after the reading so that your classmates have an opportunity to talk about their ideas.